 Every year, our shelters are overrun with dogs during the 4th of July holiday because of fireworks.
 Our beloved pups become terrified and flee their homes and many are picked up and brought to shelters.
 You will notice that shelters usually have major adoption events starting in June to make room for the influx.
-So, why don’t dogs learn that these sounds won’t hurt them?
+So, why do fireworks scare your dog?
+Why don’t dogs learn that these sounds won’t hurt them?
 This doesn’t happen for several reasons.
 A dog’s hearing is far more acute than ours.
 These sounds are much louder to them.
 Additionally, the booms are scary!
 They are supposed to mimic the sounds of war and they do that very well.
 Your dog has no idea what is happening but knows he should be fearful and retreat if possible.
 Also, the sounds are infrequent.
 They only happen for a week or two each year.
 When your dog is exposed to any scary stimulus infrequently, it only increases his fear the next time he hears it.
 For example, dogs who are trained to aid in war zones are first desensitized to the loud booms through special training.
 Now, I’m not suggesting that you lock your dog in a room alone with a skull-rattling fireworks soundtrack to desensitize him.
 Quite the contrary.
 That technique is called flooding and it will only make the situation worse.
 Instead, here are a few tools and techniques that you can try to help your dog manage his fear and hopefully get a bit better at dealing with America’s Independence.

 1.)
 Thundershirts - These little wraps help some dogs to cope with loud noises by wrapping their midsection tightly.
 This can have a calming effect.
 Thundershirts don't work for every dog but some clients swear by them.